xvxx/dino/README.txt

 3. The bytecode format, version number, and set of CPU instructions are going to change a lot while this is still in development.

+4. Extensions are not and probably won't be supported.

+5. Nested vectors don't work yet, ex vec1:vec2:2

 === TECHNNICAL SPECIFICATIONS ========================================

 * 32 bit words